wingertandrew/Expensing/README.md

 TaxHacker is a self-hosted accounting app designed for freelancers, indie hackers, and small businesses who want to save time and automate expense and income tracking using the power of modern AI.

 Upload photos of receipts, invoices, or PDFs, and TaxHacker will automatically recognize and extract all the important data you need for accounting: product names, amounts, items, dates, merchants, taxes, and save it into a structured Excel-like database.
-You can even create custom fields with your own AI prompts to extract any specific information you need.
+Bulk import transactions from CSV files with smart format detection for Amazon Business Order Reports, American Express statements, and custom formats—with intelligent duplicate prevention to keep your records clean.

 The app features automatic currency conversion (including crypto!) based on historical exchange rates from the transaction date.
-With built-in filtering, multi-project support, import/export capabilities, and custom categories, TaxHacker simplifies reporting and makes tax filing a bit easier.
+With built-in filtering, multi-project support, import/export capabilities, custom categories, and advanced CSV import with duplicate matching, TaxHacker simplifies reporting and makes tax filing a bit easier.

 > 🎥 [Watch demo video](https://taxhacker.app/landing/video.mp4)